-Top 10 Best Google Pixel 2 & 2 XL Cases: Which Is Right for You?
+Top 10 Best Google Pixel 2 & 2 XL Cases 2018

-The Pixel 2 and 2 XL mark the return of Google to the smartphone arena.
+The Pixel 2 and 2 XL mark Google’s return to the smartphone arena.

 These phones aren’t a huge departure from last year’s debut design, but the 2017 update shows that Google is ready to hang with the major manufacturers.

-The 2 and 2 XL sport all kinds of new features, such as Active Edge response to invoke Google Assistant, all-around hardware upgrades, and IP-67 dust and water resistance.
+The 2 and 2 XL sport all kinds of new features, such as Active Edge response to invoke Google Assistant, all-around hardware upgrades, and IP67 dust and water resistance.

 They also mark the end of some other features for Google phones (RIP 3.5mm audio jack).

 However you parse that last piece of news, they’re still quality phones.
-On October 19th, they will be available for $649 and $749, respectively.

-But you can already browse a variety of case options ahead of the release.
+But you will still need a protective case if you want to keep it looking fresh through the rest of the year.

-We got an advanced look at the latest case options and picked out our ten favorite cases for both the Pixel 2 and Pixel 2 XL.
+That’s why we scoured the web to find out our ten favorite cases for both the Pixel 2 and Pixel 2 XL.

 Read on below to browse our top picks.